BlairCurrey/nfl-analytics/README.md

   - could be useful for comparing the accuracy of my model. in particular "Distribution of the deviation of the final margin of victory from the Vegas spread"
   - for example, perhaps avg spread difference between vegas and reality is ~10 so a model with an average difference of 8 would be good
 - a concise little overview on features from a datascience.exchange comment about predicting matches (NOTE: not spread): https://datascience.stackexchange.com/questions/102827/how-to-predict-the-winner-of-a-future-sports-match
+- article on when you need to scale data for ml: https://www.baeldung.com/cs/normalization-vs-standardization

 # TODO: